Find out more about our visual arts teachers below.

 Visual Arts

-I am grateful to work at Place des Arts and be a part of its rich and diverse community.
-PdA is fulfilling an important mission to grow talents, support inclusive creativity, and foster vibrant local culture.
-The work I do here as well as the events and activities that I follow continue to inspire me and reflect in my practice as an instructor, artist and therapist.
+She’s grateful to be a part of Place des Arts’ rich and diverse creative community while supporting the organization in fulfilling an important mission to foster talent, support inclusivity and reflecting the vibrant local culture.
+Lena’s students, and the Place des Arts events that she experiences here, continue to inspire her as an instructor, artist and therapist.

 Mariana Frochtengarten